cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 ### Max-services

 It creates n-replicas of an application deployment (hello-openshift) and a service in a single namespace as defined by the environment variable `JOB_ITERATIONS`.

+### Pod-density

+It creates as many "sleep" pods as configured in the environment variable `PODS`.

 ### Remote configuration